 Jeff Hendrick is a Republic of Ireland international midfielder who has shown impressive steps in his development since turning professional in the summer of 2010, after successfully graduating from Derby County’s Academy.

-Hendrick has shown that he is a composed central midfielder with maturity beyond his years, and he is considered to be a player who has a big part to play in Derby County’s future.
+Hendrick has shown that he is a composed central midfielder with maturity beyond his years.

 Injuries handed him his first-ever career start in August 2011 in Derby's 1-0 win at Blackpool, just days after picking up his first-ever Ireland Under-21 cap, and he went on to become a mainstay in the side for the rest of the season.